Impulse Control Disorders

 - Problems with money or the law, which may involve being arrested

 - Growing tension before the act

-- Tension relief after the act, which may or may not accompany feelings of guilt or distress
+- Relief after the act—there may or may not be feelings of guilt or distress

-- Cognitive behavioral therapy (CBT)—a form of talk therapy focusing on stressful situations.
-CBT helps you alter unhealthy thinking patterns to better manage problems that are beyond your control.
+- Cognitive behavioral therapy (CBT)—A form of talk therapy focusing on how to handle stressful situations.
+CBT helps you change how you think so you take control of your feelings.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.